Bylaws

 5. Execute documents as directed by the Board of Directors including an executive summary of the past year's events.

 8.05.
 President-Elect.
-The President-Elect shall act as the President in the President’s absence, and he or she shall perform other duties as may be assigned by the Executive Committee or the President.
+The President-Elect shall act as the President in the President's absence, and they shall perform other duties as may be assigned by the Executive Committee or the President.

 8.06.
 Secretary-Treasurer.
 The Secretary-Treasurer shall have the following duties: